 When you’re ready to make the transfer, be sure to use a car-safe cat carrier.
 Your cat will be anxious from all the commotion, so it’s important to have him or her in a secure carrier.
 If you’ll be traveling a great distance and your cat hates to drive (…er, make that hates to ride), consider talking with your vet about getting a mild sedative.
 This is something our veterinarian offered for our more anxious cat.

 If you have a highly anxious cat, you might consider boarding him or her for the actual moving day.
 This avoids any potential risks of your cat going missing and also allows you to get everything set up at your new place before adding your cat to the mix.
 (This might mean you are much calmer, too, when bringing the cat into your new place.)

 Getting settled in…

-7. Slowly introduce your cat to new rooms while snuggling her and doing low-key activities like reading or watching TV.
-When she begins to explore, offer your cat attention, and perhaps some extra Meow Mix Brushing Bites at playtime to make her feel loved and comfortable in your new home.
+Slowly introduce your cat to new rooms while snuggling her and doing low-key activities like reading or watching TV.
+When she begins to explore, offer your cat attention, and perhaps some extra cat treats at playtime to make her feel loved and comfortable in your new home.

 BONUS TIP: Take a clean sock or washcloth and gently pet your cat around the mouth.
 Next, rub those facial pheromones on the corners of objects around the house at the height of your cat’s nose.
 Do this several times, until you start to see your cat rubbing his pheromones on places around the house all on his own.

-A few closing words of caution when moving:
+A few closing words of caution when moving house with a cat: